flaf/miscellaneous/puppet/modules/roles/README-confkeeper.md

 collector server (the collector will be UP after this first puppet run), so you have to install first the collector without the "provider" installation part.
-So you have to set this parameter to `true` for the first puppet run.
+So you have to set this parameter to `true` for the first puppet run only.